 Continuing Power of Attorney for Property

 A Power of Attorney for Property is a legal document that lets someone make decisions about your property.
-This person is your attorney.
-In Canada, attorney does not usually mean lawyer.
+This person is called your attorney for property.

-Property includes your money and everything you own.
-It also includes anything that only you have the right to use, such as an apartment you rent or a car you lease.
+Property includes your money, everything you own, and things you have the right to use, like an apartment you rent or a car you lease.

 There are 2 types of Powers of Attorney for Property.